TimCol/TimCollins.me/_posts/2018-05-20-Solid-State.md

 To get a user shell we can simply log in via SSH using the credentials given in the email.
 From here we can cat the user flag.

 Halfway there.
-Stay posted for part 2 where we get full root credentials.
+Stay tuned for part two where we get full root credentials.

 ## Notes

 Guessing the default creds for the remote admin tool was pure luck, a sensible next step would have been searching for JAMES exploits. ```searchsploit apache james``` shows us a python exploit https://www.exploit-db.com/exploits/35513/ We did't have the requisite authenticated user at that moment, but reading through the exploit would have also given us the default creds "root" "root".

-That exploit is also worth a